 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fourth ingredient is potato starch.
-Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.
+The third ingredient is potato starch, which is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.

-The fifth ingredient is asparagus.
+The next ingredient is asparagus.
 Asparagus is especially rich in B-vitamins, minerals and dietary fiber.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-Judging by its ingredients alone, Lotus Dog Food looks like an above-average canned product.
+Based on its ingredients alone, Lotus Stews Dog Food looks like an above-average wet product.

 As a group, the brand features an average protein content of 50% and a mean fat level of 20%.
 Together, these figures suggest a carbohydrate content of 22% for the overall product line.